jsynowiec/api-blueprint-boilerplate/README.md

 ## Publishing to Apiary

-To publish your API Blueprint to [Apiary.io](http://apiary.io) you have to set two environment variables:
+To publish your blueprint to [Apiary.io](http://apiary.io) you have to set two environment variables:

 ```
 export APIARY_API_KEY="<token>"